MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/setup-step-five.md

 10. [Set up user roles for the solution](#user-roles) as described earlier in this topic.

 ## What's next?

+If you have trouble with any of the procedures in this step, please:

+- Ask on our community site at https://community.dynamics.com/365/guides.

+- Contact customer service at https://go.microsoft.com/fwlink/?LinkId=853505&clcid=0x409.

+### Other useful links

 [Learn about resources you can use to get started with Dynamics 365 Guides](get-started.md)<br>
 [Author a guide](authoring-overview.md)<br>